Ernest Manning: Social conservatism and faith

 His views on health care and social issues were heavily shaped by his elder son, Keith, who suffered from cerebral palsy.
 "He and his wife Muriel lovingly raised.
 Keith had suffered oxygen deprivation at birth."
+Manning improved health services in his province but opposed universal public health insurance.
+Alberta only signed on to the national medicare system after Manning's retirement as premier.

 Mannings's faith also heavily influenced his approach to politics.
 He was always prudent and careful in practicing politics by "always practicing Christian-based reconciliation and conflict resolution."

 Anticommunism

 For the 1944 election, Manning campaigned on the labour protections that the party had implemented and used support from the Alberta Federation of Labour to fend off left-wing challenges from the socialist Co-operative Commonwealth Federation and the communist Labour-Progressive Party.
 Though other unions, particularly those affiliated with the Canadian Congress of Labour, took issue with the Social Credit Party's workers' protections, divisions within the unions and their leadership prevented any effective endorsement of the Co-operative Commonwealth Federation.

-During the campaign, Manning engaged in red-baiting on a number of instances by likening the Co-operative Commonwealth Federation to "the socialism of Germany."
+During the campaign, Manning likened the Co-operative Commonwealth Federation to "the socialism of Germany."
 Saying in one "letter to a CCFer, who... had naively written to suggest CCF-Social Credit electoral co-operation: 'it's an insult to suggest to the Canadian people who are sacrificing their sons to remove the curse which the socialism of Germany has brought in the world that their own social and economical security can be attained only by introducing some form of socialism in Canada. the premise embodied in your proposed resolution, namely, that there is such a thing as democratic socialism, contradicts itself in that it attempts to associate two concepts of life which are diametrically opposed and opposite.'"
 He also said that socialists were trying to "enslave the ordinary people of the world, whose only real salvation lay in the issuance of Social Credit."

-In the election, Manning led the Alberta Social Credit Party to retain a solid majority in the Legislative Assembly.

-His government was starkly right-wing by attacking a number of unions with charges of communism, censoring films sympathetic to the New Left, and international co-operation by allegating their connection to communism.

-Manning also fought against the media and education system in the belief that they were full of Marxists and sympathetic to the communist cause.
+Manning argued the media and education system was sympathetic to the communist cause.
 He stated that it is "evident, in my view, in the news media, which are very heavily slanted, as a general rule favorably slanted, to socialist philosophy.
 This isn't by chance, it's because communism has been smart enough to see... that there are always a goodly number of men in that field who are sympathetic to the socialistic and even communistic philosophy.
 You even have the same thing, to varying degrees, in the field of education.
 It isn't by chance that you find these agitations of Marxism and so forth in many of our universities.
 It isn't by chance."